Antifa planned anti-government insurgency for months, law enforcement official says

 Activists of the far-left Antifa movement began planning to foment a nationwide anti-government insurgency as early as November as the U.S. presidential campaign season kicked off in earnest, according to a law enforcement official with access to intelligence behind the shadowy group.

-The radical left-wing movement has emerged as a key focus for investigators in the wake of violent protests and looting around the country following the death of George Floyd in police custody in Minneapolis, according to U.S. law enforcement officials and private security experts.
+The radical movement has emerged as a key focus for investigators in the wake of violent protests and looting across the country after the death of George Floyd in police custody in Minneapolis, according to U.S. law enforcement officials and private security experts.

-The law enforcement official would not speak on the record on Antifa’s plans as the U.S. election season heats up, but longtime analysts of the group say such a move would be entirely in character.
+The law enforcement official would not speak on the record about Antifa’s plans as the election season heats up, but longtime analysts of the group say such a move would be entirely in character.

-“Antifa’s actions represent a hard break with the long tradition of a peaceful political process in the United States,” said former National Security Council staff Rich Higgins.
+“Antifa’s actions represent a hard break with the long tradition of a peaceful political process in the United States,” said former National Security Council staff member Rich Higgins.
 “Their Marxist ideology seeks not only to influence elections in the short term but to destroy the use of elections as the determining factor in political legitimacy.”

 Added Joe Myers, a former Defense Intelligence Agency official and counterinsurgency expert, “President Trump’s election and revitalization of America are a threat to Antifa’s nihilist goals.
 They are fomenting this violence to create havoc, despair and to target the Trump campaign for defeat in 2020.”

-More generally, senior Trump administration officials and private analysts are warning that the radicals have rushed to exploit recent anti-police protests to set in motion a program of widespread civil unrest, a program that involves utilizing the protests for looting and burning inner cities with the help of criminals and street gangs.
+More generally, senior Trump administration officials and private analysts are warning that the radicals have rushed to exploit recent anti-police protests to set into motion a program of widespread civil unrest, a program that involves using the protests for looting and burning inner cities with the help of criminals and street gangs.

 Far from a centrally organized movement, Antifa is a shadowy “anti-fascist” political front of loosely organized, quasi-underground activists known for wearing black-clad outfits and masks who see destructive street violence as a political tool.

-In recent days, the group interspersed its operatives among protests set off by the police killing of a handcuffed Floyd.
+In recent days, the group interspersed its operatives among protests set off by the police killing of a handcuffed Mr. Floyd.

-President Trump has singled out Antifa for the violent protests.
-The president said Monday that “in recent days, our nation has been gripped by professional anarchists, violent mobs, arsonists, looters, criminals, rioters, Antifa, and others.”
+Mr. Trump has singled out Antifa for the violent protests.
+The president said Monday that “in recent days, our nation has been gripped by professional anarchists, violent mobs, arsonists, looters, criminals, rioters, Antifa and others.”

-And White House National Security Adviser Robert O’Brien said U.S. officials are pressing for more intelligence on the group’s activities in light of the events of recent days.
+White House National Security Adviser Robert O’Brien said U.S. officials are pressing for more intelligence on the group’s activities in light of the events of recent days.

 “The president and the attorney general want to know from [FBI] Director [Christopher] Wray what the FBI has been doing to track and dismantle and surveil and prosecute Antifa,” Mr. O’Brien said.
 “And if that hasn’t been happening, we want to know what the plan is going forward.”

-Mr. Myers argued Antifa clearly meets the criteria for being labeled a terrorist and insurgent movement.
+Mr. Myers argued that Antifa clearly meets the criteria for being labeled a terrorist and insurgent movement.

-“It is employing organized violence for political ends — destruction of the constitutional order,” he said.
+“It is employing organized violence for political ends: destruction of the constitutional order,” he said.

 ‘Direct action’

 What makes the shadowy group unique is its willingness to use of violence, what Antifa organizers and sympathizers call “direct” action in support of the anarchist and Marxist-Leninist agenda.
-That often involves setting fires, looting, throwing bricks and bottles at police, and in one case the apparent use of a milkshake laced with quick dry cement in attacking an opponent in the face.
+That often involves setting fires, looting, throwing bricks and bottles at police, and in one case the apparent use of a milkshake laced with quick-dry cement in attacking an opponent in the face.

-Antifa initially was initially focused in major West Coast cities such as Portland and Berkeley.
+Antifa initially was focused in West Coast cities such as Portland, Oregon, and Berkeley, California.
 Antifa supporters later took part in demonstrations during the inauguration of Mr. Trump in January 2017.

-However, security officials said the coordinated, national-level riots inspired by Antifa that have been taking place in recent days are unprecedented.
+However, security officials said the coordinated, national-level riots inspired by Antifa in recent days are unprecedented.

-In New York, a senior police official provided the first details on how radical anarchists like those with Antifa came from outside the city and intentionally incited protesters to violence.
+In New York, a senior police official provided the first details of how radical anarchists like those with Antifa came from outside the city and intentionally incited protesters to violence.

-John Miller, deputy police commissioner for intelligence and counterterrorism, told NBC New York the radicals’ operations included organized scouts, medical teams and an arsenal of rocks, bottles and accelerants.
+John Miller, deputy police commissioner for intelligence and counterterrorism, told NBC New York that the radicals’ operations included organized scouts, medical teams and an arsenal of rocks, bottles and accelerants.

 The material was used by hard-core activists interspersed among the protesters who would break away from larger demonstrations to commit acts of violence and vandalism.

 Mr. Miller, who did not mention Antifa by name, said he has high confidence in intelligence assessment of the activities.
-They included strong indicators that the violent protesters conducted advance planning for the violent protests.
+They included strong indicators that the violent protesters had made preparations.
 Antifa also used encrypted communications as part of the planning.

-“Before the protests began, organizers of certain anarchists groups set out to raise bail money and people who would be responsible to be raising bail money, they set out to recruit medics and medical teams with gear to deploy in anticipation of violent interactions with police,” Mr. Miller said.
+“Before the protests began, organizers of certain anarchist groups set out to raise bail money, and people who would be responsible to be raising bail money, they set out to recruit medics and medical teams with gear to deploy in anticipation of violent interactions with police,” Mr. Miller said.

 “They prepared to commit property damage and directed people who were following them that this should be done selectively and only in wealthier areas or at high-end stores run by corporate entities,” he added.